 This theory of human importation conflicts with other suggestions.
 Suggestions that black bees were here long before the land bridge or Doggerland between the UK and the continent finally disappeared beneath the waves around 10000 years ago.

 Why Were Bees Imported Into The UK?

-At the beginning of the twentieth century, it was thought that native dark or black bees were in perpetual decline, so the introduction of bees from as far away as Italy and New Zealand were introduced to halt the impending extinction that never came.
+At the beginning of the twentieth century, it was thought native dark or black bees were in perpetual decline.
+Introducing bees from as far away as Italy and New Zealand tried to halt this extinction that never came.

 The reason behind the potential collapse of bee populations was determined at the time as the “Isle Of White Disease”.

 It prompted a huge government-backed restocking drive between 1906 and 1918.